+What is a monologue?
 Some of the most iconic lines in the history of literature and cinema have come from monologues.
-As a character spills their thoughts and emotions into a speech, they often create memorable lines that connect to characters and the audience.
-In this article, we’ll take a look at some iconic monologues and analyze what exactly a monologue is.
-We’ll also take a look at the three types of monologues with examples of each.
+As a character spills their thoughts and emotions into a speech, they often create memorable lines that connect to other characters and the audience.
+In this article, we’ll explore the monologue meaning and its significance in storytelling and analyze iconic examples.
+We’ll also look at the three types of monologues with examples of each.
 Let’s dive in.

 What is a Monologue

-Screenwriting is a skill but writing dialogue is an art unto itself.
+Screenwriting is a skill, but writing dialogue is an art unto itself.
 What writer wouldn't want to indulge in a flowing and expansive speech?
-Well, as most writing teachers will tell you, this is an indulgence one should only partake in when necessary.
+Well, as most writing teachers will tell you, this is an indulgence in which one should only partake when necessary.
 A successful monologue, in other words, is a strategic one.

-Before we take a look at writers craft monologues, let’s take a look at the monologue definition to get a better understanding of their purpose.
+Before we take a look at how writers craft monologues, let’s first explore the definition of monologue to gain a better understanding of their purpose.

 MONOLOGUE DEFINITION